Universiti Tunku Abdul Rahman: Rankings and reputation

-Quacquarelli Symonds (QS)

-UI GreenMetric

 The international UI GreenMetric annually ranks universities on their sustainability performance in infrastructure, energy and climate change, waste, water, transportation, and education.
 The ranking is organised by the Universitas Indonesia.

-Malaysia Quality Agency (MQA)
+In 2022, UTAR was ranked 91st.

 The MQA is responsible for the Rating for Higher Education Institutions in Malaysia (SETARA) and the Discipline-Based Rating System (D-SETARA).

-Student life

-UTAR Student Representative Council

-The UTAR Student Representative Council (SRC) represents all students within the university.
-It was founded in July 2012.
-In addition to the university-level SRC, each campus has a campus-level Council: SRC UTAR Kampar Campus and SRC UTAR Sungai Long Campus.

-The Council membership is as follows:
+In 2017, UTAR was rated Tier 5 (Excellence).